Community governance review of the civil parishes of Babraham and Sawston

-Sawston Parish Council has proposed an alternation to the Babraham/Sawston parish boundary to incorporate both of these new developments into the parish of Sawston.
-Please take a look at the map below showing the proposed new boundary and read the Terms of reference before responding to the questions below.
+Sawston Parish Council has proposed an alteration to the Babraham/Sawston parish boundary to incorporate both of these new developments into the parish of Sawston.
+Please take a look at the map below showing the proposed new boundary and read the Terms of reference for further details.

 Why undertake the review?

 The Community Governance Review aims to secure an arrangement which: